 Physical scientists carry out research tasks within a chosen field of study.
 They conduct experiments or make observations, analyze findings, operate necessary equipment, and develop and test theories.

 Healthcare administrators manage military hospitals, clinics, and other healthcare facilities.
 They oversee the medical and administrative functions of healthcare facilities, and they ensure the readiness of both personnel and equipment to meet the medical needs of service members and their families.

-Military logisticians are responsible for ensuring that equipment and people are where they need to be exactly when they need to be there.
-They are also responsible for precise planning and organization, and must consider all possible aspects, phases, and contingencies while working in conjunction with other organizations to make sure every mission is safe, successful, and goes according to plan.
+Military logisticians are responsible for ensuring that equipment and people are where they need to be, exactly when they need to be there.
+They are also responsible for precise planning and organization, and must consider all possible aspects, phases, and contingencies while working in conjunction with other organizations to make sure every mission is safe, successful, and effective.

 Preventive maintenance analysts develop schedules to ensure the Military’s equipment is regularly inspected and maintained.
 They plan and control work methods, maintenance, and production schedules, operating procedures, and performance standards.
 They establish priorities and allocate resources to support mission requirements.